freeipa/freeipa/workshop.rst

 HBAC for web services
 ---------------------

-The final task for this module is to configure to use FreeIPA's HBAC rules for access control.
-We will use mod_authnz_pam_ in conjunction with SSSD's PAM responder to achieve this.
+The final task for this module is to configure FreeIPA's HBAC rules for access control.
+We will use ``mod_authnz_pam_`` in conjunction with SSSD's PAM responder to achieve this.

 .. _mod_authnz_pam: http://www.adelton.com/apache/mod_authnz_pam/